 DermNet provides Google Translate, a free machine translation service.
 Note that this may not provide an exact translation in all languages

-Fibreglass is a man-made fibrous form of glass produced through a process called pultrusion, where multiple products (including sand) are exposed to high temperatures.
-They are then inserted through small holes to form glass filaments.
-Fibreglass in itself is a chemically inert substance.
+Fibreglass (American spelling fiber glass) is a man-made fibrous form of glass produced through a process called pultrusion.
+Multiple ingredients (including sand) are exposed to high temperatures then inserted through small holes to form glass filaments.
+Fibreglass itself is a chemically inert substance.

 Fibreglass is used in a wide range of industries, as it has excellent thermal, acoustic, and electrical insulation properties.
 It is also used to reinforce other materials such as plastic.

-Fibreglass dermatitis is a form of mechanical irritant contact dermatitis .
-It is caused by the penetration of the stratum corneum of the skin by small fragments or spicules of fibreglass .
+Fibreglass dermatitis is a form of mechanical irritant contact dermatitis due to penetration of the stratum corneum of the skin by small fragments or spicules of fibreglass.